 You can leave the default aoo.sonobus.net as the server, or enter another server hostname if you are running your own group connection server.
 Note that NO AUDIO is sent through the server, it is only used to help the users connect to each other, all audio is sent directly between users (peer-to-peer).

-In Manual mode, you might also be able to lower their buffer size a bit more.
-For each participant channel strip, just grab the ‘jitter buffer’ manual control bar and drag it to the left and right to adjust the buffer size, and you can do so at any time.
-If you set it too low, you will hear the ‘dropouts’ INSTANTLY.
-Increase the buffer size by one or two steps, and you have optimized that channel’s buffer size.
+In Manual mode, you might also be able to lower each participant’s receive jitter buffer size a bit more and you can do so at any time.
+To adjust the buffer size just grab their manual control bar and drag it to the left and right.
+If you set it too low, you will hear their ‘dropouts’ INSTANTLY.
+Increase their buffer size by one or two steps, and you have optimized that channel’s buffer size.

 You might hear glitches in the future due to network inconsistencies, but if you care more about low-latency, this is a tradeoff you may need to make for yourself.